mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Lunion and Strouden, with light patrol forces based out of Shirene and Capon.
 Subsector assets belong to the 43rd Fleet, which is mainly concerned with keeping its section of the Spinward Main safe for navigation.
-Long–term ‘guardship’ deployments are not uncommon even in systems with lesser starports.
+Long–term 'guardship' deployments are not uncommon even in systems with lesser starports.
 While boring for the crews involved, such deployments go a long way towards deterring both piracy and smuggling.